flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-CAUTION :

-This command can be called realtime from CLI, but it will results in fooling the OS math libraries.
-Warned!
+This setting is reset to `0` after a reboot.

+In essence, the FPU Off needs to be done as early as possible in the `S:Startup-Sequence`, preferably before the `SetPatch` command.

+When executed from the Workbench, various malfunctions may/will happen.

+For instance, the OS math libraries may/will not work properly.

 **EXAMPLES :**